pranavreddy23/autoware.privately-owned-vehicles/README.md

 # AutoSeg

 AutoSeg is an AI Foundation Model which provides real-time visual scene perception for autonomous vehicles.
-It utilizes a single neural network backbone to extract diverse image features, a set of context blocks which focus the network's attention on key visual elements within input images, and multiple segmentation and classification heads which provide useful perceptual outputs for autonomous decision making.
+It utilizes a single neural network backbone to extract diverse image features, a set of context blocks which focus the network's attention on key visual elements within input images, a set of feature necks which aggregate and fuse multi-scale image features, and multiple segmentation and detection heads which provide useful perceptual outputs for autonomous decision making.

 AutoSeg has been hardened by training on a diverse set of real-world image data collected from various countries, across different road types and weather conditions.